The Spilliaert Trio

 Moreover, aware of the challenge of inter-disciplinarity experience, the Trio has contributed to performances in close collaboration with other artistic forms such as theatre or dance, in particular in a double trio project with PARTS.
 The Trio is concerned too with the diffusion within young audiences and created the show « Monsieur Pâque » for the Jeunesses Musicales of Wallonie-Brussels.

 Prize winner of several international competitions, he was awarded in 2017 First Prize at the international ''Svirel'' contest in Slovenia. and won in 2018 the City of Lege-Cap-Ferret Prize during the Open Cap Ferret.
-Performing regulary in France and Belgium, he joined, among others, the Festival international en Poitou (France), Festival Varga (France), the Musicorum and ProPulse festivals (Belgium) and the Festivals de Wallonie (Belgium).
+Active on the Belgian and international scene, the Trio Spilliaert has performed at the Wallonia, Musicorum and ProPulse festivals in Belgium, as well as at the International Festival in Poitou, the Varga and Marbach festivals in France.